header

 Now that we know は is a topic marker, does that mean we have to use it in every single sentence?
 If we don't, would no one know what we're talking about?
 Well, here's where the magic of context comes into play again!

-You've already heard about this in your previous lessons but just in case, let me bring it up again.
+I already mentioned this in your previous lessons but just in case, let me bring it up again.
 In Japanese, when the topic is already obvious, it's perfectly fine to not mention it anymore.
 And be careful!
 Because if you don’t do this, a lot of the time you’ll end up sounding redundant.
 I'll extend Sam's introduction so you can see this in action.

 2.1a